Find out more

 Project rooms

-Project work can’t be done without personal encounters.
+Project work therefore can’t be done without personal encounters.
 Face-to-face contact cannot (yet) be replaced by digital meetings.
 Spaces where people can get together must be provided.
 Traditional meeting and conference rooms are not really fit for this purpose.

 Project rooms require flexible equipment, enough space to move around, and tools for presenting and visualizing ideas.
 If a company does not have such project rooms on its own premises, it can reserve spaces in a co-working centre, for example.